chizkidd/inkcast/README.md

 # Inkcast 🎙️

 A lightweight, privacy-first audiobook player that runs entirely in your browser.
-Drop in an epub or PDF, paste any article URL, and start listening immediately; no account required, no files ever leave your device.
+Drop in an epub or PDF, paste any article URL, and start listening immediately; no installs needed, no account required, no files ever leave your device.
 Built for iPhone but works anywhere.

 ---